CleverCloud/clever-components/docs/references/browser-support-reference.md

 Our subjective definition is: **current** AND **previous** stable versions of ![Chrome logo](https://github.com/alrra/browser-logos/raw/main/src/chrome/chrome_16x16.png) Chrome, ![Firefox logo](https://github.com/alrra/browser-logos/raw/main/src/firefox/firefox_16x16.png) Firefox and ![Safari logo](https://github.com/alrra/browser-logos/raw/main/src/safari/safari_16x16.png) Safari.

 In the real world, browsers evolve at different speeds.
-Many browsers are based on Chromium now and they often land Web features early.
+Many browsers are based on Chromium now, and they often land Web features early.
 On the other side, Safari often lands Web features last.
 Because of this, we maintain a more explicit list of such _modern browsers_ and we update it every 6 months, a few months after a new Safari release gets out.